shashujasmine/Beloved-Connect/README.md

 Beloved Connect is a beautiful, interactive web application designed to help you store your most precious memories and stay connected with your loved ones.
 Whether it's a shared memory, a special note, or a cherished moment, Beloved Connect provides a premium platform to keep those connections alive.

-**Please note that:**
-The email option is not working properly but i enhave it in future updates, the aim is to share the thoughts and notes .
-After storing the memories , the edit option is not workable and sending mail is not working properly . apart from that all the options are good.
+**Status Update:**
+All core features including **Memory Management**, **Notes**, **Beloved Ones**, and the **Memory Timeline** are now fully functional.

+### 🚀 Recent Fixes & Improvements
+- **Fixed Memory Timeline**: Resolved the "Failed to fetch" error caused by database schema inconsistencies and migration issues.
+- **Database Schema Updates**: Added missing `created_at` columns to ensure proper chronological sorting of all memories and notes.
+- **Improved sorting**: New entries now automatically include precise timestamps for accurate timeline representation.
+- **CORS Reliability**: Enhanced backend CORS configuration to prevent browser-side connection errors.

+*Note: While the interface includes communication options, the heart of the project lies in memory preservation and relationship tracking.
+SMTP email sending is currently under configuration, and the aim remains focused on sharing thoughts and notes through the internal platform.*

 ##  The Core Mission

 The main purpose of this project is to provide a dedicated space for **storing and recapping memories**.
 It allows you to invite your people, take notes about your shared experiences, and build a lasting digital archive of your beloved ones.
-The project's main core idea is to connect and share thoughts , memories and notes that we're storing .
+The project's main core idea is to connect and share thoughts, memories, and notes that we're storing.

-*Note: While the interface includes communication options, the heart of the project lies in memory preservation and relationship tracking.
-Call and video functions are currently placeholders, as the primary focus is on the "Invitations" and "Memory Storage" systems.*

 ##  Features